neeraj-395/lms-app/README.md

 # library-management-app
-A library management application using qt framework with c++ and mysql database.
+A library management system using Qt framework with C++ and MySQL database.